esphome/esphome-docs/esphomeyaml/guides/automations.rst

 Finally, ``id(...)`` is a helper function that makes esphomeyaml fetch an object with the supplied ID (which you defined somewhere else, like ``top_end_stop```) and let's you call any of esphomelib's many APIs directly.
-For example, here we're retrieving the current state of the end stop using ``.value`` and using it to construct our cover state.
+For example, here we're retrieving the current state of the end stop using ``.state`` and using it to construct our cover state.

 .. note::